zulip/zulip/docs/contributing/reviewable-prs.md

   ![uploaded-image](uploaded-file-information)
   </details>
   ```

+- Screencasts are difficult to review, so use them only when necessary to
+  demonstrate an interaction.
+Keep videos as short as possible.
+If your changes
+  can be seen on a screenshot, be sure to include screenshots in addition to any
+  videos.

 - For before and after images or videos of changes, using GithHub's table
   syntax renders them side-by-side for quick and clear comparison.